iilab/openmentoring-content/en/topics/practice-1-emergencies/5-ddos/3-1-learn.md

 ---
-title: "What is a DDOS?"
+title: "What is a DDOS attack?"
 published: true
 ---
 A threat faced by many independent journalists, news sites and bloggers is having their voices muted because their website is down or defaced.